The Williams Family of Wapping

 (John's older brother Dalby was, born in 1807 in St. Annes, Limehouse.
 He was a lighterman.
 He married Mary Shurly Willson in 1834.
 He lived in Tower Hamlets, Limehouse, in 1841 and died in1849.
 He is in the death records as dying in January, but was buried on April 1st.)

-this is likely to be the pub of the same name still in Jewry Street, The name was changed to 'Hennesseys' but has recently reverted .
-I haven't found Dalby, in the pubs history records, but what is known doesn't count him out.
+I have recently been learnt that this wasn't likely to be the pub in Jewry Street as I previously reported, but the Three Tuns at Pennyfields, Poplar.
 He was connected with Taylor and company, the brewery in Ropemaker's Walk.
 There is a large amount of history

 Dalby Williams, my great-great uncle, was born in 1855 in Poplar, the son of John W Williams (b1818 ) and Anne.
 In 1861 he was being brought up living with his older brother John Dalby Williams, my great grandfather, a master lighterman married to Sarah Eleanor (née Maxwell).
 In 1871 Dalby was aged 15, still living with his older brother, my great grandfather John Dalby, who was a master lighterman aged 24, on Cotton